CristianICS/inventario/README.md

 ## todo

+- Mostrar inventarios guardados en local (indexeddb)
+- Add an option to catch an image
 - Make style responsive to mobile devices
-- Prevent to download the data if metadata rows are not completed
-- Mostrar inventarios guardados en local (indexeddb)
-- Modificar el siguiente comportamiento: Los datos del inventario no pueden guardarse si no están en la IDB
-- Add linear gradient to app-content when overflow will be activated